alapierre/docker-java/readme.md

-## Java base on lapierre/java-alpine:8 alpine image with some usfull staff:
+## Java image with some usfull staff:

 - run_java.sh with JAVA_OPTS envirnoment variable support
 - wait-for.sh script (https://github.com/Eficode/wait-for)

+OpenJDK 8 on branch base on lapierre/java-alpine:8 alpine

 ## How to build